Beverly Hills Mid Century resurrection – design Chahan Minassian

 Delving into decor design subtleties

-Well designed ceramic and sculpture pieces have dynamics within themselves and apart from introducing a refreshing focal point, they also add a sense of movement and vitality to a corner or open space.
-Opposing textures and forms add to the dynamic, exemplified by straight clean lines contrasting with shapely bold sculptures or neutral tones and passive decors matching comfortably with pottery vessels of vivid colours.
+Well designed ceramic and sculpture pieces have dynamics within themselves and apart from introducing a refreshing focal point, they also add a sense of movement and vitality to a corner or open space, particularly when it feels too static.
+Opposing textures and forms add to the dynamic, exemplified by straight clean lines contrasting with shapely curvy sculptures or neutral tones and passive decors matching diametrically with decorative pieces and pottery vessels of vivid colours.

 Pair of large green glazed pots reinforcing the symmetry of the entrance.